Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 |     Dynamic | 13.37 | 19.4831 ns | 0.3475 ns | 0.3251 ns | 31.80 |    2.47 |
 ```

 As you can see, the expression-based approach performs about 9 times faster than when using `dynamic`.
-Although, seeing as we're comparing nanoseconds to nanoseconds, it may not be a big deal, it can matter in some specific scenarios.

 ## Optimizing reflection calls